Azure/azure-functions-sql-extension/docs/SetupGuide_Dotnet.md

     HttpRequest req,
 [Sql("dbo.Products", ConnectionStringSetting = "SqlConnectionString")] out Product[] output) {
-    // Suppose that the ProductID column is the primary key in the Products table, and the
+    // Suppose that the ProductId column is the primary key in the Products table, and the
-    // table already contains a row with ProductID = 1.
+    // table already contains a row with ProductId = 1.
 In that case, the row will be updated
     // instead of inserted to have values Name = "Cup" and Cost = 2. output = new Product[2];
     var product = new Product();
-    product.ProductID = 1;
+    product.ProductId = 1;
     product.Name = "Cup";
     product.Cost = 2;
     output[0] = product;
     product = new Product();
-    product.ProductID = 2;
+    product.ProductId = 2;
     product.Name = "Glasses";
     product.Cost = 12;
     output[1] = product;